-This paper has analyzed the effects of outliers on the estimation and testing for the leverage effect in the context of the TGARCH model.
-It is shown that, as expected, QML-t and LAD always outperform QML in the presence of outliers.
+This paper analyzes the effect of outliers on the estimation and testing for the leverage effect in TGARCH models.
+It is shown that QML-t and LAD always outperform QML in the presence of outliers, as expected.
 Actually, one isolated outlier could lead QML to hide true leverage effect whereas two consecutive outliers bias the QML estimated leverage in a direction that crucially depends on the sign of the first outlier.
 If this is negative (positive), QML underestimates (overestimates) the leverage parameter.
 Therefore, in these cases, QML could hide true leverage or estimate spurious asymmetries or asymmetries of the wrong sign.
 However, both robust estimators perform very well when there is one isolated outlier, but they are still slightly biased in the presence of patches of big outliers, leading, in some cases, to inaccurate estimates of the leverage coefficient.
 In general, QML-t seems to outperform LAD because it is robust to moderate-big outliers without losing much efficiency, as compared to QML, when there are no outliers.
 That is not the case for LAD, which performs much worse than QML with no outliers.
-These results are further illustrated with the empirical analysis of two return series from financial and energy markets, including one isolated negative outlier and two consecutive outliers, respectively.
+These results are further illustrated with the empirical analysis of two return series, including one isolated negative outlier and two consecutive outliers, respectively.